 Freshly washed hair feels great.
 But, if you’re anything like us and dread a tedious (albeit, necessary) hair wash, then dry shampoo can be your best friend.
 The kind of friend that sops up all the oil and sweat from your scalp, while perking it up with volume on days when you’re too tired for a wash.
-So, if you’re in the market for a dry shampoo that doubles up as a great support system for your hair (and also happens to be waste-free!), keep scrolling.
+So, if you’re in the market for an eco-friendly dry shampoo that doubles up as a great support system for your hair (and also happens to be waste-free!), keep scrolling.

 Dry shampoos have gained a reputation for being one of those holy-grail, time-saving, multipurpose products that not only help you revive your hair on the go but can also extend the length of your blow-dry.
 However, not all dry shampoos are made equal.